youweiliang/drugchat/README.md

 ## Introduction
 - In this work, we make an initial attempt towards enabling ChatGPT-like capabilities on drug molecule graphs, by developing a prototype system DrugChat.
 - DrugChat works in a similar way as ChatGPT.
 Users upload a compound molecule graph and ask various questions about this compound.
 DrugChat will answer these questions in a multi-turn, interactive manner.
-- The DrugChat system consists of a graph neural network (GNN), a convolutional neural network (CNN), a large language model (LLM), and an adaptor.
+- The DrugChat system consists of a graph neural network (GNN), a convolutional neural network (i.e., ResNet), a large language model (LLM), and an adaptor.
 The GNN takes a compound molecule graph as input and learns a representation for this graph.
 The adaptor transforms the graph/image representation produced by the GNN/CNN into another representation that is acceptable to the LLM.
 The LLM takes the compound representation transformed by the adaptor and users' questions about this compound as inputs and generates answers.
 All these components are trained end-to-end.
 - To train DrugChat, we collected instruction tuning datasets.

 ![overview](figs/DrugChat.png)

 ## Datasets

-Please download the data json files from the [Google drive](https://drive.google.com/drive/folders/1ofHOV5UFJUf2Xb-UljbK--wILF-_vBod?usp=sharing).
-The json files contain data for the ChEMBL, PubChem, and DrugBank Instruction Tuning Datasets.
-Save the files in a folder named `data_public` under this repository (repo).
-The data structure is as follows.
+Please download the data json files from the [Hugging Face](https://huggingface.co/datasets/youweiliang/drugchat).
+The structure of each dataset is described in [scalable_data_format.md](scalable_data_format.md).

-{SMILES String: [ [Question1 , Answer1], [Question2 , Answer2]... ] }

-## Getting Started
-### System Requirements
+## System Requirements
 The DrugChat was tested on Ubuntu 20.04 with an Nvidia A100 80G GPU (Nvidia driver version: 560.35.03).
 Other Linux systems and GPUs (with more than 40 GB GPU memory) should also work.
 The Python environment was based on [Miniconda](https://docs.anaconda.com/miniconda/miniconda-install/) 23.1.0.
 You can install the latest Nvidia driver and the latest Minicond, as they should not make any difference.
 The complete list of software requirements is specified in [environment.yml](environment.yml).

-### Installation
+## Installation

-Typical install time on an Linux server varies from 10 to 30 minutes, depending on your Internet connection speed.
+Typical install time on an Linux server is 10 minutes, depending on your Internet connection speed.

-**1. Prepare the code and the environment**
+### Setting up environment

 [Install Git](https://git-scm.com/downloads) if it has not been installed.
 Git clone our repository, creating a python environment and ativate it via the following command